 Son.
 Brother.
 Leo.
 Warrior.
 Poet.

-He has written columns for BANG Edutainment, Miracle E-Zine, Instazine21, Migreat, Infinity House and The Online Rag.
-He has edited for Siblíní Journal, Thought Collection Publishing and he is currently fiction editor for The Murmur House.
-He is also credited as editor for Thought Collection Publishing’s first poetry collection “30 Days Dry” by Chicago poet-playwright Robert Eric Shoemaker.
+As editor, Troy has contributed to Siblíní Journal, Thought Collection Publishing and is currently fiction editor for The Murmur House.
+He is also credited as editor for Thought Collection Publishing’s first poetry collection “30 Days Dry” written by Chicago poet-playwright Robert Eric Shoemaker.

-Expect poetry, pictures from adventures and people talking about their favourite things coming out of this blog.
+Troy’s favourite things include bubble tea, having money, the Wonder Woman movie/s and long road trips with friends.
+Expect more of that alongside poetry, pictures from adventures and people talking about their favourite things coming out of this blog.

 For bookings and enquiries, Troy may be contacted through firstname.lastname@example.org.